Beliavsky/Fortran-code-on-GitHub/README.md

 [DistTab](https://github.com/NickAbel/DistTab): library being developed for use with combustion codes that use spray flame lookup tables, by NickAbel

+[RADCAL](https://github.com/firemodels/radcal): library of subroutines for calculating radiative properties of gaseous species and soot, from firemodels.
+It computes the spectral properties of the radiation participating species at discrete values of the spectrum (expressed either in wavenumber or in wavelength) and temperature, and returns two alternative mean absorption coefficients for each spectral band.

 ## Unit Testing
 [f90tw](https://github.com/loudove/f90tw): provides Fortran wrappers for a limited subset of the Boost and Google test frameworks functionality, by loudove.
 At the same time, it offers a rather simple mechanism for setting up and managing test suites in Fortran projects.